harness/developer-hub/docs/continuous-delivery/monitor-deployments/monitor-cd-deployments.md

   <DocImage path={require('./static/2f326c7718023be7ad2226f2ea3adb8a8eb772b7407304d134bbb3ffc8e473ad.png')} width="60%" height="60%" title="Click to view full size image" />

   Drift detection is helpful to detect inconsistencies.
-For example, when you deploy a service to an environment group and there are failures in one of the environments due to which no artifact was deployed on it or someone performs a different deployment to one or more of the group's environments.
+For example, when you deploy a service to an environment group and there are failures in one of the environments due to which no artifacts were deployed to it, or someone performs a different deployment to one or more of the group's environments.

 - **Instance details:** details of the instance(s) where the service was deployed.